5 Ways to Build a Strong Virtual Culture

 - Accept the reality of remote work.
 Children, animals, spouses, and other loved ones are bound to make an appearance because, well, that’s life.

-- Plan virtual gatherings like happy hours, donut and coffee, and lunch “dates.”
+- Plan virtual gatherings like happy hours, donuts and coffee, and lunch “dates.”

 - Organize virtual team activities like Jeopardy or trivia.
 The team at Compliancy Group put together an office-based trivia game asking questions about employees so people could get to know each other on a more personal level.